 The final treat was to visit the “Living Crafts for Christmas fair” which showcased over 150 British designer-makers of contemporary crafts.
 This was a most enjoyable way to buy some of our Christmas gifts!

 Chatsworth House – October 2018

-On Friday 12th October 2018, we will be hosting a Day of Special Interest at The Warwickshire Golf & Country Club, Leek Wootton, near Warwick CV35 7QT.
+On Friday 12th October 2018, we hosted a Day of Special Interest at The Warwickshire Golf & Country Club, Leek Wootton, near Warwick CV35 7QT.

-The speaker will be Simon Seligman who has spent almost thirty years working in the arts, heritage, tourism and communication.
+The speaker was Simon Seligman who has spent almost thirty years working in the arts, heritage, tourism and communication.

 Image out of copyright.
 Taken from Morris, F. O.: “Picturesque Views of Seats of the Noblemen and Gentlemen of Great Britain and Ireland” (1870)